nklange/InferenceModelComparison/README.md

 with predictions based on extreme out-of-sample LOSSO-CV removed | Full data set, LOSSO SumStatLOSSO_[experiment]_idAvExcl.rds | VP | id = "AvExcl" | Full data set, LOSSO

 (*) The 'full data set' is exchangeable in both files.
 Small numerical differences due to simulation noise but based on the same data.
-In the LOSSO files, VP($J$)A$\pm$ models are missing as we do not show the LOSSO-CV predictions of those models at any point and it was not relevant to include them, though simulating the predictions would be trivial.
+In the LOSSO files, VP(J)A&plusmn; models are missing as we do not show the LOSSO-CV predictions of those models at any point and it was not relevant to include them, though simulating the predictions would be trivial.